-Trichotillomania (TTM) refers to the repetitive pulling out of one’s hair resulting in noticeable hair loss.
-This hair pulling and the associated hair loss cause considerable distress or impairment in daily functioning and while many people (up to 15%) may pull hair without impact, pulling hair in excess can result in serious medical problems, and lead to feelings of isolation, shame and confusion.
-As a result many people try to hide their difficulties and may be reluctant to seek help.
+Trichotillomania (TTM) is repetitive pulling out of one’s hair resulting in noticeable hair loss.
+This hair pulling and associated hair loss cause considerable distress or impairment in daily functioning and while many people (up to 15%) may pull hair without impact, pulling hair in excess can result in serious medical problems, and lead to feelings of isolation, shame and confusion.
+As a result many people try to hide their difficulties and are reluctant to seek help.

 Places people commonly pull hair from include:

 TTM usually first presents around 11-13 years of age, but there are cases of hair pulling for even very young children and infants.
 Some individuals experience a feeling of tension, itchiness, pain or tingling prior to pulling, leading to a strong urge to engage in the hair-pulling.
 They then experience relief from this sensation and pleasure when pulling the hair (this is called ‘focused pulling’).
 At other times individuals may engage in automatic hair pulling without awareness of what they are doing.
 This type of hair pulling is more likely to occur during sedentary activities such as watching television.
 Many individuals also engage in post pulling rituals such as rubbing the hair between their fingers, examining the hair, and eating, chewing, or swallowing hair.

 Cognitive-behaviour therapy (CBT) and Habit Reversal Therapy (HRT)

 A comprehensive behavioural intervention has been shown to reduce hair pulling, improve the person’s ability to cope with unpleasant thoughts, feelings and sensations, and improve their overall quality of life.

 The main components of treatment are:

 This involves teaching the individual to describe in detail their pulling behaviour and become more aware of the urges and warning signals associated with pulling.
 The individual then practices noticing the warning signs, and any real or simulated hair-pulling.